tthecoder15/T3A1-Workbook/README.md

 // Happy birthday to me!
 ```

 When an object constructor function contains a method like in the above example, the method is stored in each instance created using the constructor function.
-Alternatively, objects of the same type can share attributes including methods.
+Alternatively, objects of the same type can share attributes without each instance containing them.
 Additional methods can be added this way by using the ```ObjectName.prototype``` syntax where ObjectName is a constructor name.
-The ```.constructor.name``` property of an object returns the name of the function used to construct it.
-To define a abstracted functions to interact with an object's properties or to make property keys obscured, objects can be initialised with ith getter and setter methods.
-These methods are attributes assigned using the ```get``` and ```set``` keywords followed by a function that returns or alters a different property.
-Getters and setters can be declared after an object and instances exist by using the ```.defineProperties()``` function which will add the functions to all instances similar to ```.prototype``` syntax.
+The ```.constructor.name``` property of an instance returns the name of the constructor used to create it so that its prototype attributes can be changed.

+Getter and setter methods can also be assigned to objects to obscure and abstract instance properties.
+These methods can be declared in a constructor function using the ```get``` and ```set``` keywords followed by a function that returns or alters an object property.
+Getters and setters can also be declared for a particular instance when it already exists by using the ```.defineProperties()``` function.

 For example: